FouziH/weekend-sql-to-do-list/README.md

 # Project Name: TO DO  TASK

+##Technology Uses:
+    JQuery
+    Javascript
+    Express JS
+    PG
+    HtML
+    CSS

 ## Description

 This is a simple application that would allow you to add a task to a list.
 Once the list is added, it would automatically be displayed in the DOM/browser.
 Your input will also be saved in a local database.

 The database will have three columns:

     1) Id column
     2) Task column